nkrusch/dissertation/readme.txt

     1.2.6.6             The Moscow Problem

 ------------------------------------------------------------------------
-### Derivations I: Range of Analysis Outcomes
+DERIVATIONS I: RANGE OF ANALYSIS OUTCOMES

 Running the examples shows that the automated analysis ends with the same result as the manual derivation.
-The automatic analysis omits mwp-bounds if a variable's only dependency is its input, i.e. X ≤ X.
+The automatic analysis omits mwp-bounds if a variable's only dependency is its input, i.e. X' ≤ X.

 Example 4: Polynomially bounded program is derivable.